 Athletic Recruiting Video Mistakes, you don’t want to make

-Your highlight video is the first step, you need to take in the sport recruitment process.
+Your highlight video is the first step, you need to take in the sport recruiting process.
 The goal of your highlight tape is to get a coach interested in you so that he will want to invest in spending more time than just the two minutes on your film in the recruiting process.
 That means watching more of your game film and talking to your high school coach.
 If you’re not “brief and brilliant” and not on point with everything in your highlight film, chances you’ll never get there.

 Not Identifying Yourself on the Field

 Not identifying yourself on the field is probably the biggest mistake that players make when they create highlight videos.
 They assume that because they know who they are, and because they told the coach what number they are, that they will be easy to spot.
 Usually, it is very difficult to see numbers on the field in a video, but more importantly, in the time that it takes the coach to figure out who you are, they will be missing many of your plays!

 Our Solution: We highlight the player on screen, so coaches know, where to look

 Filming an Introduction of Yourself Speaking

 Coaches try to minimize the amount of time they spend watching videos because they get so many.
 The key is to show that you can PLAY, and then if a coach is interested, he will look at your accomplishments in your resume AFTER watching the video.
 If you spend 3 minutes at the start of the video talking about how great you are, you will bore the coach to death and he may never watch the footage of you playing!

 Our Solution: We add a few second intro at the beginning with the player’s picture, name, position, graduating year